Sign up for a Demo

 Three actionable next steps based on your situation:

-- High-risk operations (construction, manufacturing, transportation): Request a Certificial demo and calculate ROI based on time savings (PowerFlex case study: 2-3+ hours weekly) and risk reduction (single uninsured incident can cost $500K+).
-The compliance rate improvement alone (60-70% to 90%+) often justifies the investment within the first prevented incident.
+• High-risk operations (construction, manufacturing, transportation): Request a Certificial demo and calculate ROI based on time savings (PowerFlex case study: about 3 hours per week per insurance manager) and risk reduction (single uninsured incident can cost $500K+).
+The compliance rate improvement alone (60-70% to ~90% in the documented PowerFlex case) often justifies the investment within the first prevented incident.

-- Low-risk operations (small Vendor counts, low liability exposure): MyCOI or Billy (property management only) provide basic automation at affordable pricing.
+• Low-risk operations (small Vendor counts, low liability exposure): MyCOI or Billy provide basic automation at affordable pricing.
 Understand you're tracking certificates, not monitoring actual risk.

 The most common mistake in COI tracking software selection: optimizing for ease of use and cost while ignoring the core problem these platforms should solve - protecting your organization from uninsured risk.